mobiledgex/edge-cloud-doc/developer/design/running-sshd-inside-container/index.md

 ```
 johndoe@JDOE-MAC ~ % sh
 sh-3.2$
 ```

 The header for your terminal window should read sh as well now.
-More info about using the terminal can be found in the [Application Instances](/developer/deployments/deployment-workflow/app-instances/index.md) article.
+More info about using the terminal can be found in the <a href="https://developers.mobiledgex.com/deployments/deployment-workflow/app-instances/#using-terminal">
+**Application Instances</a>** article.

 ## SSHD Example